Available in VPC

 - Click the DB Server menu.

-- Creating: status in which the MongoDB is being created (restored) with the information entered by the user
+- Creating: Status in which the MongoDB is being created (restored) with the information entered by the user

-- Running: status in which the creation (restoration) and configuration of the MongoDB server has been completed with the information entered by the user, and access to MongoDB from the application servers is available
+- Running: Status in which the creation (restoration) and configuration of the MongoDB server has been completed with the information entered by user, and access to the MongoDB from the application servers is available

 - The completion of the server restoration may take a certain amount of time (minutes).